NEW MEXICO JUNIOR COLLEGE

 Each lesson contains six components: Contextos, Fotonovela, Pronunciación, Cultura, Estructura, and Panorama.
 Students are expected to work through the assigned activities in each section.

 Some activities are oral and may require an online partner.
 You can work with the same e-partner the entire semester or change partners depending on each others' availability.

-If you find it difficult to connect with another student in the class, there is a Spanish tutor available to record with you.
-It is preferable to find a partner that can be online with you the same time every day.
+If you find it difficult to connect with another student in the class, there is a Spanish tutor available at the Academic Success Center on campus to record with you and help you with the assigments.
 You will make more progress in your language acquisition if you make it natural; that is between two people in a conversational situation.

 This is an online course, and students will be expected to perform in an honorable fashion.
 During a test, no books or notes are allowed.
 Using an online translator program will be considered plagiarism.
 This could cause a student to be dropped from the course.

 Communication between student and professor is vital to success in this course.
 For this reason, I will respond to emails within 24 hours during the week and 48 hours on the weekend.
 Grades will be posted within 36 hours of the due date.